elringus/grass-bending/README.md

 ## Download package
 For Unity 2018.3 and later: [GrassBending.unitypackage](https://github.com/Elringus/GrassBending/releases/download/v0.1-alpha/GrassBending.unitypackage).
 Check [releases](https://github.com/Elringus/GrassBending/releases) for previous versions support.

-Notice that you don't need the whole repository in order to use the extension in your project.
+Please be aware that you don't need to clone the whole repository in order to use the extension in your project.
 Either download package from the link above or extract `Assets/GrassBending` folder from the repository project – it contains all the required assets; other stuff is just for testing purposes.

 ## Description
 The package contains a shader used for billboarded terrain details with waving and bending support and components to provide the required bend data to the shader.